robwierzbowski/eslint-robBnB/README.md

 The configuration focuses on modern JavaScript, TypeScript, and React.
 It avoids setting rules for legacy patterns (e.g., class components, PropTypes), deprecated APIs, and direct DOM manipulations.

-The configuration includes opinionated rules that improve the consistency of applications by enforcing one modern, simplistic implementation of a pattern when multiple exist.
+The configuration includes opinionated rules that improve the consistency of applications by enforcing one implementation of a pattern when multiple exist.
 For example, functional React components are preferred over class components, and `Array` iteration methods are preferred over `for each` loops.
-Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but verbose alternatives are accessible to a wider audience.
+Clever, less obvious patterns are forbidden; `Array.prototype.reduce` and bitwise operators may be terse, but alternatives are more easily understood by most engineers.
 Autofixable rules are preferred, allowing automatic code transformation on save with a properly configured IDE.

 ### Why not [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb)?

-For years engineers have extended AirBnB's config, and while it's a fantastic starting point it is somewhat outdated and permissive.
-Because of its broad usage the maintainers are reluctant to forbid legacy code patterns like React class components, and have avoided useful rules that would create breaking changes.
-This package uses AirBnB as a reference but follows the more focused and restrictive approach described above.
+For years engineers have extended AirBnB's config, and while it's a fantastic starting point it's somewhat outdated and permissive.
+The maintainers are reluctant to forbid legacy code patterns like React class components, and have avoided enabling useful rules that would create breaking changes.
+This package uses AirBnB as a reference but follows a more focused and restrictive approach.

 ## Plugins

-RobBnB sets rules from the following plugins:
+This package configures and sets rules from the following plugins:

 - [@regru/eslint-plugin-prefer-early-return](https://github.com/regru/eslint-plugin-prefer-early-return)
 - [@typescript-eslint/eslint-plugin](https://github.com/typescript-eslint/typescript-eslint)